percona/pmm/docs/how-to/configure.md

 The first telemetry reporting of a new PMM Server instance is delayed by 24 hours to allow sufficient time to disable the service for those that do not wish to share any information.

-There is a landing page for this service, available at [check.percona.com](https://check.percona.com), which clearly explains what this service is, what it’s collecting, and how you can turn it off.
+The landing page for this service, [check.percona.com](https://check.percona.com), explains what this service is.

-Grafana’s [anonymous usage statistics](https://grafana.com/docs/grafana/latest/installation/configuration/#reporting-enabled) is not managed by PMM.
+Grafana’s [anonymous usage statistics](https://grafana.com/docs/grafana/latest/administration/configuration/#reporting-enabled) is not managed by PMM.
 To activate it, you must change the PMM Server container configuration after each update.

 As well as via the *PMM Settings* page, you can also disable telemetry with the `-e DISABLE_TELEMETRY=1` option in your docker run statement for the PMM Server.